winedrops/winedrops-coding-challenge/Readme.md

 - For the API stick to using `fastify` but you can create any endpoints you want

 ## Database schema

+- A few important things about the data model
+- The same wine can be sold at different prices
+  - For example, `Château Montclair` is sold both at £40.26 and £40.76
+- That's why we have two separate tables `master_wine` and `wine_product`
+  - `master_wine` contains the basic information about the wine - its name and vintage
+  - and `wine_product` is `master_wine` plus a price we sell it at
+  - `wine_product` does have the `name` field, but its for our own convenince rather than for showing it to the user

 ```sql
 create table master_wine (